Luis Guillermo Solís

 Luis Guillermo Solís Rivera ([lwis ɣiˈʝeɾmo soˈlis riˈβeɾa]; born 25 April 1958) is a Costa Rican politician and educator who was the 47th President of Costa Rica from 2014 to 2018.
 He is a member of the Citizens' Action Party (PAC).

 Solís led the field in the 2014 presidential election, and won the presidency in a landslide election, earning more votes than any presidential candidate in the history of the nation.
 Solís has a long academic and political career, culminating in his election as the first President of Costa Rica to be a member of the PAC.
 Since May 2017, Luis Guillermo Solis has been under fire after a report accused him of corruptly expediting the legal process of Chinese cement imports in favor of businessman and owner of Sinocem, Juan Carlos Bolaños, in a case known as Cementazo.
-In May 2018 the Public Prosecutor of Costa Rica dismissed the charges against him.
+In May 2018 the Public Prosecutor of Costa Rica dismissed the charges against him.The president is under fire for being part of the "cementazo," a show organized by Juan Carlos Bolaños and several Costa Rican bankers.
+In the end, $800 million was lost, and no one was blamed.